Peru's top court orders release of jailed opposition leader Keiko Fujimori

 LIMA (Reuters) - Peru’s Constitutional Tribunal on Monday ordered the release of opposition leader Keiko Fujimori, jailed last year for alleged money laundering and receiving illegal contributions from Brazilian construction company Odebrecht.

+“The court has not passed judgment on the substantive issue in the case of citizen Keiko Fujimori, and has not declared her acquittal or condemned her,” Blume said.

-Fujimori, who denies the accusations, has been in prison since October last year pending trial over money laundering.
-She is the daughter of the country’s authoritarian ex-president Alberto Fujimori, who is also currently serving a 25-year sentence for human rights crimes and graft.
+Fujimori is the daughter of the country’s authoritarian ex-President Alberto Fujimori, who is serving a 25-year sentence for human rights crimes and graft.

 The decision comes as the country prepares to hold legislative elections on Jan.
 26 after President Martín Vizcarra dissolved Congress amid a battle with lawmakers over his anti-graft campaign.
 Keiko Fujimori’s Popular Force party had held a majority in Congress before its dissolution.

+Popular Force, a conservative right-wing group, has announced it will participate in the January elections, but Fujimori is not expected to take part.

-Reporting by Marco Aquino; Writing by Adam Jourdan
+Reporting by Marco Aquino; Writing by Adam Jourdan; Editing by Cynthia Osterman